Salonee2002/SRAM-16BYTES/README.md

 # 16 BYTES CMOS SRAM

 Hi.
-This project aims to provide a comprehensive knowledge how we initiated our work for SRAM and then went on learning the project.
+This project aims to provide a comprehensive knowledge what we learnt during this project.

 ## Content